-8. Conclusions
+8. CONCLUSIONS

 Scientific and engineering database systems have several special requirements compared with their business counterparts.
 The dataflow of a finite element analysis program is tightly coupled with expensive numerical computation.
-This is one of the main reasons for the lack of a generic purpose data management system for finite element programs.
+This is one of the main reasons for the lacking of a generic purpose data management system for finite element programs.
 When a number of programs are required for engineering simulation or design, the absence of standardization and the lack of coordination among software developers can result in difficulty in data communication from one program to another.
-The result is often manual transfer of data with laborious efforts, time delay, and potential error.
-In the effort of trying to alleviate some of the problems, we have introduced a data access system for a finite element structural analysis program.
-The main design principle of the system is to separate data access and data storage from data processing, so that each part of the system can be designed and implemented separately.
-By adopting a multi-tiered modular infrastructure, each component of the system can be added or updated without substantial amount of modification to the existing system.
+The result is often manual transfer of data with the associated manpower loss, time delay, and potential error.
+In the effort of trying to alleviate some of the problems, this paper has introduced an online data access system for a finite element structural analysis program.
+The main design principle of the system is to separate data access and data storage from data processing, so that each part of the system can be designed and implemented separated.
+By introducing standard data representation and a modular infrastructure, each component of the system can be added or updated without substantial amount of modification to the existing system.
 By storing abstract data types (ID, Vector, and Matrix) into the database, it is not necessary to re-implement low-level dedicated data structures or to re-define new database tables for each added new element or other components.
-By introducing a standard data representation using XML format, the data access system can easily exchange data with other application programs.
 The utilization of standard query language and popular query interfaces, as well as the deployment of the Internet for delivering data, is another factor that makes the system flexible and extendible.
-Although this work has focused on engineering data access system for a finite element program, the design principles and techniques can be applied to other similar types of engineering and scientific applications.
+Although this work has focused on data access system for a finite element program, the design principles and techniques can be applied to other similar types of engineering and scientific applications.

 In the prototype data access system, the performance may be a concern.
 This is partly because of the unstable performance of the Internet, and partly due to the design decision of sacrificing certain degree of performance for better flexibility and extendibility.
 However, compared with the direct usage of file systems, using relational database systems normally improves the overall performance of the system.
 By utilizing the selective storage strategy, especially SASI, the amount of storage space in our system is substantially smaller than the storage requirement of simply dumping all the analysis data into files.
-Compared to the traditional way of redoing the entire analysis to obtain the results that are not pre-defined, the re-computation technique used in the data access system could be more efficient because only a small portion of the program is executed with the goal to fulfill the query request.
-While the performance issue does exist, it may be alleviated by efficient optimization of generated code, and by indexing techniques.
-The database indexing techniques have been used in the prototype data access system to improve the performance of data query.
+Comparing to the traditional way of redoing the entire analysis to obtain the results that are not pre-defined, the re-computation technique used in the data access system could be more efficient because only a small portion of the program is executed with the goal to fulfill the request.
+Where the performance issue does exist, it may be alleviated by efficient optimization of generated code, and possibly, by hashing techniques.
+These methods have been used in the prototype data access system, while the transparency of the physical data access paths is still maintained.
+The performance may also be improved by establishing keys for attributes that are frequently referenced during queries.